devDucks/astroarch/README.md

 If you are having trouble getting the signal, you may need to protect your USB3 cables (they interfere with the GPS signal) if the device is not recognized (which is very unlikely on ArchLinux), we do not recommend using ttyXXX as it may point to other serial devices after a reboot

+These commands are in the AstroArch Tweak Tool utility

 # How to enable bluetooth
 By default there are no packages to enabling bluetooth, to install them and enabling bluetooth functionalities run the following command `bluetooth_on`, this command will install the BT packages and enable the bluetooth daemon to run automatically at boot.
-If you want to disable bluetooth daemon autostart just run `bluetooth_off` and if you want to remove it run `bluetooth_remove`
+If you want to disable bluetooth daemon autostart just run `bluetooth_off` and if you want to remove it run `bluetooth_remove`.
+These commands are in the AstroArch Tweak Tool utility

 # How to enable FTP
 Identical to Bluetooth, there is no default package to activate an FTP server.